NEPAL – OMAN BILATERAL RELATIONS

 Nepal and the Sultanate of Oman established their diplomatic relations on 21 January 1977.
 The relations between the two countries have always remained cordial and friendly.
-Mutual trust, respect, understanding and cooperation form the strong basis of bilateral relations.
+Mutual trust, respect, understanding and cooperation form the strong basis of bilateral relations between two countries.
 Prior to the opening up of residential embassy in Muscat, the Embassy of Nepal in Riyadh was concurrently accredited to the Sultanate.

 Exchange of Visits

-Exchange of visits and interactions from time to time and at different levels between the leaders from both countries have contributed to foster goodwill and understanding between the two countries.
+Regular exchange of visits and interactions at different levels between the leaders from both countries have contributed to foster goodwill and understanding between the two countries.
 This also provides great opportunities for both countries to broaden and deepen their bonds of friendship and ties that have been subsisting so happily for several years.

 - Jitendra Dev Yadav, the then Tourism Minister, paid an official visit to the Sultanate of Oman to participate in the second “UNWTO/UNESCO World Conference on Tourism and Culture” organized by the Sultanate on 11-12 December 2017.
 Hon.
 Minister was accompanied by the officials from the Ministry of Culture, Tourism and Civil Aviation.